 Online Learning at ATS Schools Part 2

-- Tom Tanner
+- by Tom Tanner

 UTS administrators often attend Association of Theological Schools (ATS) events.
 Experience shows that it is important for UTS to stay current with the conversations which are part of the theological landscape in North America.
 UTS has affiliate status with ATS.